 What are organizations?

-Organizations allow you to group cases together, helping keep track of the users, permissions, and billing methods associated with them.
-This is useful when dealing with the same sets of users across multiple cases, e.g. having two clients for whom you manage 3 cases each.
+Organizations allow you to group cases together, helping keep track of the users, permissions, billing methods, clients, and invoicing.
+This is useful when dealing with the same sets of users or clients across multiple cases.

 Once you have created your account, you will need files in your GoldFynch case to review.
 Apart from the 'Reviewer' user role, all other users who have access to the case will be able to upload, move, rename and delete files.
 Learn how to perform these actions, as well as how to navigate between your files, below.

 The 'Files' view, accessed by clicking on the 'Files' button in the left panel, displays all of your case's files in one place, according to their folder structure.
 From here, you can: